Alignment conditions of the human eye for few-photon vision experiments: Eye model simulation

 The input of our model is the initial ray direction $\vec{\theta}_0$ (i.e., the source orientation with respect to the eye) and the light source position misalignment $\Delta\vec{r}_{0}=[\Delta x_{0},\Delta y_{0},\Delta z_{0}]$ in VA coordinates.
 This defines the parameter space $(\vec{\theta}_0,\Delta\vec{r}_0)$ to be explored.
 For $\Delta\vec{r}_{0}=\vec{0}$ the ray is directed at the nodal point and for $\vec{\theta}_0=\Delta\vec{r}_{0}=\vec{0}$ the ray is co-aligned with the VA reaching the fovea.
 We transform the VA input coordinates to OA coordinates and perform ray tracing in two steps.
 First, the intersection point of the ray and the next optical surface is calculated.
 Second, Snell's law is applied at this intersection point to obtain the new ray direction.
 By consecutively performing these calculations for all optical surfaces in the model, we find the location at which the ray intersects the retina.
-These coordinates are back-transformed from OA coordinates to VA coordinates to yield the retinal impact position $\vec{r}_{\text{ret}}$, which can be presented in a perimetric view of the retina as employed in Ref. \cite{Curcioetal1990}, see figure \ref{figEyeModel}(c).
-In this view, the radial distance from the fovea is non-distorted, whereas distortion takes place in azimuthal direction.
-Retinal distances between two retina locations $\vec{r}_{\text{ret},1}$ and $\vec{r}_{\text{ret},2}$, $d(\vec{r}_{\text{ret},1},\vec{r}_{\text{ret},2})$, are calculated using the great-circle distance over the retinal sphere, and we use this distance to determine whether the ray hits or misses the target area.
+These coordinates are back-transformed from OA coordinates to VA coordinates to yield the retinal impact position $\vec{r}_{\text{ret}}=[x_{\text{ret}},y_{\text{ret}},z_{\text{ret}}]$.
 If the ray misses a surface, hits the iris or shows internal reflection according to Snell's law, it is removed from further consideration.
-Iris hits are detected, whenever the radial distance of the ray-iris interaction point to the OA exceeds the iris radius $R_{\text{ir}}=\SI{4}{mm}$.\\
+Iris hits are detected, whenever the radial distance of the ray-iris interaction point to the OA exceeds the iris radius $R_{\text{ir}}=\SI{4}{mm}$.\\ Retinal distances between two retina locations $\vec{r}_{\text{ret},1}$ and $\vec{r}_{\text{ret},2}$, $d(\vec{r}_{\text{ret},1},\vec{r}_{\text{ret},2})$, are calculated using the great-circle distance over the retinal sphere.
+This distance is evaluated to determine whether the ray hits or misses the target area [by considering $d(\vec{r}_{\text{ret}},\vec{r}_{\text{tar}})$], and to present the retinal impact position in a perimetric view of the retina as employed in Ref. \cite{Curcioetal1990}.
+In this view, see figure \ref{figEyeModel}(c), the radial distance from the fovea is non-distorted, whereas distortion takes place in azimuthal direction.
+The perimetric coordinates are given by $[x_{\text{p}},y_{\text{p}}]=d(\vec{r}_{\text{ret}},\vec{r}_{\text{fov}})[\cos(\phi),\sin(\phi)]$, where $\phi$ is the azimuthal angle as measured counter-clockwise from the positive $x_{\text{p}}$-axis, such that $\tan(\phi)=y_{\text{ret}}/x_{\text{ret}}$.